archetype-themes/plugin-theme-component/docs/Creating-a-Collection.md

     - The **"shared"** workspace is intended for shared style libraries, shared internal javascript libraries or other assets that are reused by multiple components.

-Once installed and configured, you can always access Archie manually in the following way:
+Once installed and configured, you can always access the CLI manually in the following way:

 ```shell
 npx archie